Wesley26/wd-react-portfolio/README.md

 - Contains a JSON with each API key required for all API's implemented on this portfolio website design.
 It is not tracked for security purposes and must be manually provided on deployment.
 See `PageContents.ts` under Universal API Imports for the list of string values required in the JSON file manually provided.

 2. images folder:
 - Contains all images implemented on this website design.
 The logoImage folder contains website logo design images.
 The portfolio_BG_Images folder contains a background photo for each portfolio item.
 The portfolio_Icon_Images folder contains images used for each animated icon on each portfolio item.
 The animated icons introduce the subject of the portfolio item.
-The resumeImage folder contains the .png version of my pdf downloadable resume.
+The resumeImage folder contains the .png version of my pdf downloadable resume and supporting documents.
 All other images used on this website design that do not belong in a specific category are stored in the root of the images folder.

 3. components folder: